Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: Introduction

 In contrast, the results from Ref.~\cite{2021_Zhou_Pollmann} indicated that the transition is continuous, with a particular form of fractal symmetry breaking.
 The classical TPM and its connection with fractals and topological order was also drawn in Ref.~\cite{2013_Yoshida}.
-Here we aim to resolve these discrepancies by exploiting a general connection between $D$-dimensional cellular automata (CA) \cite{1983_Wolfram} and the ground states of $(D+1)$-dimensional classical spin models \cite{2018_Devakul_Sondhi,2023_Sfairopoulos}.
+Here we aim to resolve these discrepancies, primarily regarding the interpretation of its quantum phase transition, by exploiting a general connection between $D$-dimensional cellular automata (CA) \cite{1983_Wolfram} and the ground states of $(D+1)$-dimensional classical spin models \cite{2023_Sfairopoulos_2}.
 By using this method in the specific case of the QTPM with periodic boundary conditions, we are able to characterize the approach to its quantum phase transition in the large size limit.
 Our key observation is that the nature of the transition depends on the specific lattice dimensions, and this is manifested in the finite size scaling.

 For the TPM, the relevant CA is Rule 60 \cite{1983_Wolfram} and not Rule 90 that might be assumed from comment [18] in Ref.~\cite{1999_Newman_Moore}.
 For system sizes where one dimension is a power of two, Rule 60 has a single fixed point \cite{2005_Calkin}, implying a single energy minimum for the classical TPM.
-In such cases, we verify that the quantum phase transition in the QTPM is first-order (that is, a sequence of such system sizes tends to a first-order transition in the large size limit).
+In such cases, we verify that the quantum phase transition in the QTPM is of first-order (that is, a sequence of such system sizes tends to a first-order transition in the large size limit).
 This also holds for other sizes for which Rule 60 has no non-trivial attractors.
 However, for certain sizes there can be periodic orbits on top of the fixed point for the CA, giving rise to classical ground state degeneracies in the TPM.
-For the quantum model, this translates into a mixed order quantum phase transition.
-We provide evidence for this scenario by means of numerical simulations, namely, for small sizes using exact diagonalisation, and for large sizes using both Matrix Product State approximations of the ground state, and continuous-time Quantum Monte Carlo \cite{1996_Beard, 2008_Krzakala, 2012_Mora, 2023_Causer}.
+For the quantum model, this translates to a mixed order quantum phase transition.
+We provide evidence for this scenario by means of numerical simulations, namely, for small sizes using Exact Diagonalisation, and for large sizes using both Matrix Product State approximations of the ground state, and continuous-time Quantum Monte Carlo \cite{1996_Beard, 2008_Krzakala, 2012_Mora, 2023_Causer}.